wertzber/AvroExample/README.md

 Avro Example
 ============
 This is a basic example of how to use Avro in Java.
-It serializes and deserializes a pair of strings.
+It serializes and deserialize a pair object.

 exercise 1
 ==========

 1. create an avro scheme: MyPairVer1
-   change
+it has two fields(type String)

 {
     "namesapce": "com.elad",